lehmanwics/lehmanwics.github.io/_drafts/road-to-ghc-a-preparation-guide-for-the-grace-hopper-celebration.md

 1. Order them by least interested to most interested and create a navigation path so that you are going first to the company you are interested in but okay with not getting an offer from them, and ending up last at the company you are **really** excited to join.
 This will give you an opportunity to get the jitters out and practice your elevator pitch.
 2. Alternatively, you can reverse this list and practice your elevator pitch with friends before the conference and then go to the companies that interest you the most first.

-   In the interest of time, it's best to choose option 2 for career opportunities and option 1 for grad school opportunities.
+   In the interest of time and accounting for the nature of a GHC career fair, it's best to choose option 2 for career opportunities and option 1 for grad school opportunities.

 ***